Catalysis in Action via Elementary Thermal Operations: Catalytic elementary thermal operations: an example

-Now we will examine one specific extremal point $ \clScetoqb(\pstate;\catstate) $, plotted in Figs.~\ref{fig:CETO_freeE} and~\ref{fig:local_freeEs}, following the procedure described above.
-This example is also an extremal point of $ \clScetoqb(\pstate) $ having the smallest ground state population among reachable states.
+Now we will examine one specific extreme point $ \clScetoqb(\pstate;\catstate) $, plotted in Figs.~\ref{fig:CETO_freeE} and~\ref{fig:local_freeEs}, following the procedure described above.
+This example is also an extreme point of $ \clScetoqb(\pstate) $ having the smallest ground state population among reachable states.

 Although there is a room for some change in orders between swaps that are commuting, the above is a typical strategy for constructing catalytic transformations: \begin{enumerate} \item exploits expanded dimensionality to swap a system plus catalyst level with more numbers of levels, paying i) temporary correlations and ii) local variations on catalyst as a cost; \item resolves correlations by mixing in the degenerate energy subspace; and \item recovers original catalyst distribution while increasing system local free energy. \end{enumerate}